-- (1) The deposit requirements are satisfied in relation to a microorganism to which a specification relates if, and only if,- - (a) the micro-organism was, on or before the filing date of the specification, deposited with a prescribed depositary institution in accordance with the rules relating to micro-organisms; and - (b) the applicant for the patent provides to the Commissioner, within the prescribed period, a receipt for the deposit from the prescribed depositary institution; and - (c) the specification includes, at the filing date of the specification, all relevant information on the characteristics of the micro-organism that is known to the applicant; and - (d) at all times since the end of the prescribed period, the specification has included- - the name of a prescribed depositary institution from which samples of the micro-organism are obtainable as provided by the rules relating to micro-organisms; and - (ii) the file, accession, or registration number of the deposit given by the institution; and - (e) at all times since the filing date of the specification, samples of the micro-organism have been obtainable from a prescribed depositary institution as provided by those rules.
+- (1) The deposit requirements are satisfied in relation to a micro-organism to which a specification relates if, and only if,- - (a) the micro-organism was, on or before the filing date of the specification, deposited with a prescribed depositary institution in accordance with the rules relating to micro-organisms; and - (b) the applicant for the patent provides to the Commissioner, within the prescribed period, a receipt for the deposit from the prescribed depositary institution; and

+(c) the specification includes, at the filing date of the specification, all rele- vant information on the characteristics of the micro-organism that is known to the applicant; and (d) at all times since the end of the prescribed period, the specification has included- (i) the name of a prescribed depositary institution from which sam-

-(2) For the purposes of subsection (1)(b), the receipt for the deposit must be in the prescribed form (if any).Compare: Patents Act 1990 s 6 (Aust)
+- (i) the name of a prescribed depositary institution from which samples of the micro-organism are obtainable as provided by the rules relating to micro-organisms; and - (ii) the file, accession, or registration number of the deposit given by the institution; and - (e) at all times since the filing date of the specification, samples of the micro-organism have been obtainable from a prescribed depositary institution as provided by those rules. - (2) For the purposes of subsection (1)(b), the receipt for the deposit must be in the prescribed form (if any).